-Waimea Canyon is known as the “Grand Canyon of the Pacific”, a nickname long credited to beloved American author Mark Twain.
-But after a little research you and your spouse discover that it was NOT, in fact, Twain who dubbed it such after all!
+Waimea Canyon is known as the “Grand Canyon of the Pacific,” a nickname long credited to beloved American author Mark Twain.
+But after a bit of research, you and your spouse discover that it was NOT, in fact, Twain who dubbed it such after all!
 This myth was debunked by scholars who show that not only did Twain never actually set foot on the island of Kauai (he spent time on Maui), but the Grand Canyon itself wasn’t even given its moniker until American explorer John Wesley Powell arrived there in 1869 — nearly three years after Twain left Hawaii.
-You are impressed with your own sleuthing but decide that no matter who called it what, when or why, Waimea Canyon is quite simply one of the most magnificent natural gems on the planet.
-Mother Nature was really showing off with this one.
+You are impressed with your sleuthing but decide that no matter who called it what, when or why, Waimea Canyon is quite simply one of the most magnificent natural gems on the planet.
+Mother Nature was showing off with this one.

 Hiking that Canyon